wekabeka1996/Phenix/docs_arhive/AUDIT_REPORT_V2.md

 However, the critical architectural violations identified in the first audit remain unresolved.
 The system is still a collection of isolated modules rather than a unified whole, which significantly complicates its maintenance, testing, and future development.
 Although the "spine" (data processing) is now healthy, the "nervous system" (architecture) remains paralyzed.

 ### Key Strengths:
-- ‚úÖ **Numerical Stability Achieved:** The fundamental issue with `Decimal` is now resolved.
+-     **Numerical Stability Achieved:** The fundamental issue with `Decimal` is now resolved.
 This is the most important achievement.
 - **High-Quality Test Coverage:** The 99.6% test pass rate after a massive refactoring is a testament to the quality of the test suite.

 ### Critical Risks & Weaknesses: